← Back to trust

 12. Conclusion

 Chainlink has made payment at the edge more flexible while preserving LINK as an internal settlement asset across accounting, conversion, reserves, and service-provider payment.
-The architectural pattern is observable at primary-source level through public repositories, verified smart contracts, and Ethereum mainnet traces.
-The institutional-economics analysis identifies the pattern as compound asset specificity at the residual settlement layer.
-The theoretical contribution identifies hybrid-to-hierarchy drift as the governance-form consequence that compound specificity produces.
+The architectural pattern is observable at primary-source level through public repositories, contract addresses, and Ethereum mainnet traces within the reviewed window.
+The institutional-economics analysis treats the pattern as candidate evidence for a compound-specificity mechanism at the residual settlement layer.
+Hybrid-to-hierarchy drift is the candidate governance-form consequence that compound specificity may produce; it is not treated here as a closed result.

-The extension to Williamson’s discrete-structural-alternatives framework is specific: governance form at the settlement layer can drift from hybrid toward hierarchy through accumulation of asset-specific investments at residual functions that sit outside the formally specified core, without any explicit hierarchical redesign.
-The drift operates because compound specificity generates coordination requirements functionally equivalent to hierarchical fiat, even when the formal architecture retains hybrid features.
+The proposed extension to Williamson’s discrete-structural-alternatives framework is specific: governance form at the settlement layer can plausibly drift from hybrid toward hierarchy through accumulation of asset-specific investments at residual functions that sit outside the formally specified core, without any explicit hierarchical redesign.
+The drift would operate because compound specificity generates hierarchy-adjacent coordination requirements, even when the formal architecture retains hybrid features.

-The contribution is middle-range.
-It preserves Williamson’s discrete-structural-alternatives typology while adding a dynamic-drift mechanism that the cross-sectional framework does not directly address.
+The claim preserves Williamson’s discrete-structural-alternatives typology while proposing a dynamic-drift mechanism that the cross-sectional framework does not directly address.
 It generates empirical tests through the three operationalized falsification conditions.
-It connects to the broader residual-formalization research programme by supplying one specific institutional-economics mechanism for the programme’s general observation that residuals do not remain inert.
+It supplies one institutional-economics mechanism for testing the observation that residuals do not remain inert.

-The Chainlink case is the revealing case.
+The Chainlink case is revealing because it makes the residual settlement layer unusually visible.
 Comparator analysis across API3, Chronicle, and Pyth shows variation on the compound-specificity dimension consistent with the proposed mechanism.
-Further comparative research across additional cryptoeconomic service networks would extend the middle-range theory developed here and test its scope.
-The Article supplies the analytical framework, the primary-source reconstruction, and the theoretical extension.
-The validation of the extension across additional sites is a research agenda this Article identifies and supports without completing.
+Further comparative research across additional cryptoeconomic service networks would test its scope.

 References